Rev. John Brown Sr.

 .

-7. Census in 1870 in Shawnee Township, Fountain, IN, USA.
+7. Census in 1870 in Shawnee Township, Fountain, IN.
 13 The 1870 census recorded William Brown, farmer, 56, living with wife Mary, 50; Benjm, 17, Minerva, 28; Beeker, 15; and Mary, 12.
 Wiliam was born in Pennsylvania, the others in Indiana.
 His real estate was valued $9600 and personal estate $2100.
 The post office was Attica.
 Next door is William's brother Jacob Brown, retired farmer, 59, born in Pennsylvania, living with wife Susanna Brown, 58, born in Indiana.
 Jacob had no real estate value and his personal estate was $2400.

-8. Census in 1880 in Shawnee Township, Fountain, IN, USA.
+8. Census in 1880 in Shawnee Township, Fountain, IN.
 14 The 1880 census recorded William Brown, farmer, 64, living with wife Mary, 60; son Beeker Brown, farmer, 25; daughter Mary A. Brown, 21; and a boarder, Lewis Warner, 30.
 William and his parents were born in Pennsylvania.
 The others were born in Indiana.
 The elder Mary's parents were born in North Carolina.
 On the same census page is William and Mary's daughter Louisa, 40, with her husband Smith Coffing and their children.

 9. Book: Portrait and Biographical Record of Montgomery, Parke and Fountain Counties, Indiana: William Brown, 1893.
 7